iCliniq Logo

 • Cardiac failure (occurs when the heart muscle does not pump blood efficiently to meet the body’s needs).

-• Electrolyte imbalance due to the loss of water.
+• Electrolyte imbalance due to water loss.

 • Disturbed protein balance, low albumin, zinc, and calcium.